Brownfields Program

 • Institutional control: restricted access

-• Old day school that was used as office space
+• Old day school that was later used as office space

 • Possible hazards: lead paint, asbestos